 How To Prevent Achilles Tendonitis During Running?

 There are a few steps you can follow to prevent the pain of the Achilles tendon during running, such as:

-Warm-Up: Warm yourself up by stretching since stretches keep your muscles loose during exercise.
-Spend five minutes to stretch your calves and thigh or walk at a brisk pace to engage your muscles before a workout.
+Warm-Up: Warm yourself up by stretching; stretches keep your muscles loose during exercise.
+Spend five minutes to stretch your calves and thigh or walk briskly to engage your muscles before a workout.

 Listen to your body: Discontinue your activity if you notice any pain in the Achilles tendon and the surrounding area.
 If needed, relax your legs and contract your routine or choose low-impact exercises such as water aerobics and restorative yoga.

 What is Achilles Tendonitis?